Anna042023/CrossCityBench/README.md

 The revised manuscript will include a new Diagnostic Discussion section that draws out benchmark‑level findings that are not visible from accuracy alone.
 Four findings, supported by the existing experimental data, collectively demonstrate why accuracy is insufficient for selecting a cross‑city data‑utilization paradigm.

 ### Finding 1: Cross‑city transfer is not uniformly beneficial.
 Under extreme data scarcity (3 days of target training data), only two transfer paradigms consistently outperform the strongest single‑source baselines on both traffic flow and speed tasks.
-Table 1 synthesises the relevant numbers from the original Tables IV and V (whose captions will be corrected from 7 days to 3 days).
+The following table synthesises the relevant numbers from the original Tables IV and V (whose captions will be corrected from 7 days to 3 days).

+**Table: Cross‑city transfer performance under 3‑day scarcity.**

 | Task | Best single‑source MAE | D2MHyper MAE | CrossST MAE | Other transfer methods |
 |------|------------------------|--------------|-------------|------------------------|